 Bald Eagles Soaring After Recovery

-This Fourth of July marks one decade since the bald eagle glided off the endangered species list.
+This Fourth of July marks the 12th year since the bald eagle glided off the endangered species list.
 Today, eagles soar in ever higher numbers and across all states, except Hawaii.
 We salute our state fish and wildlife agencies for their pivotal roles in America’s wildlife success story.

 States took the lead as managers after 2007 and every American continues to play a stewardship role.
 We protect their majestic nest trees.
 We support the clean, fish-filled waters that bald eagles and people alike need to thrive.
 We honor the freedom eagles require to live.